 Education: Benefits of Using a Clear Coat Over Latex Paint

 Latex paint does not primarily require a sealer.
 However, applying one over it anyway has some essential benefits you need to tap into.
-Here are some of the reasons to use a clear coat on a painted surface.
+Here are some reasons to use a clear coat on a painted surface.

 A sealer makes the paint more durable